jarills/bouncinsp/README.md

 ----------------

+TODO for 1.0 release (long-term milestone):

+- full 404sx and 404 original support
+- Mac, Linux, Windows builds
+- stable, bug-free, working version
+- icon
+- Lofi fake, but better to do in the DAW

 TODO and possible features in future versions:

-General:

-- icon

 Rendering:

 - stereo export option (mixdown)
-- Lofi fake, but better to do in the DAW
 - support for changing the BPM (is that useful?)

 Audio: